QEHS-Websites/LearningHTML.github.io/README.md

 - And see Mr. Mercer about this exemplar website if you do not know how to execute this locally: https://github.com/Dev-Outreach/Introduction-Static-HTML

 ---

+Try completing a To Do List, demonstrating how to do a To Do List

+---